Douglas Gutwein

-Douglas L. Gutwein is a Republican member of the Indiana House of Representatives, representing the 16th District since 2008.
-He has supported "right-to-work" legislation in Indiana.
+Douglas Lynn Gutwein (April 4, 1948 – December 1, 2023) was an American politician who was a Republican member of the Indiana House of Representatives, representing the 16th District from 2008 to 2022.
+He supported "right-to-work" legislation in Indiana.
 He retired in 2022.

 Early life

-Gutwein was born in Francesville, Indiana.
+Gutwein was born in Francesville, Indiana on April 4, 1948.
 After graduating from high school, Gutwein served in the US Army for 3 years.
 During his 3 years he was stationed in Frankfort, Germany and Vietnam.
 After his service, Gutwein decided to become a city mail carrier in Valparaiso and California.

 1979

 In 1979 Gutwein returned to Francesville to run his brother's company.
 Gutwein, several years later, bought out his brother's company.

 1992

 In 1992 Gutwein was voted president of the town board.
 The board's main focuses and accomplishments consisted of reformation of zoning laws, a sewer system, an expansion of the public library and increased funding through the Build Indiana program.
 With the extra money, the board was able to expand not only the size of the town hall but also the police department, the water and sewer department, and the fire department.